 Current Projects

-Circumplanetary disks, of which the disk in the PDS 70 system is the first directly observed example, play a crucial role in the accretion of material onto planets, as well as in the formation of their satellite systems.
-By studying the properties of circumplanetary disks, we can gain insight into the role they play in shaping the Solar System and other planetary systems.
-In our work, we developed high-resolution 3D hydrodynamical simulations with Athena++ to study angular momentum transport onto CPDs.
-Angular momentum accretion onto CPDs determines the overall long-term disk evolution, and helps us understand the accretion of dust that creates planetary satellites.
-We are working on nested mesh simulations that will help us understand the early stages of the formation of Solar System and extrasolar gas giants and potentially their satellites.
-This work is conducted under the supervision of Professor Phil Armitage (Stony Brook/CCA).
+Circumplanetary disks, of which the disk around PDS 70 c is the first directly observed example, play a crucial role in the accretion of material onto planets, as well as in the formation of their satellite systems.
+By studying the properties of circumplanetary disks, we can gain insights into the role they play in shaping the Solar System and other planetary systems.
+We set up simulations like a virtual laboratory where we could control key variables: the mass of the planet and the thickness of the gas disk around the star (essentially how puffy the disk is relative to its width).
+In our work, we developed high-resolution 3D hydrodynamical simulations with Athena++ to study angular momentum transport onto CPDs and the morphology of the gas inflow.

 View my poster for Origins of the Solar Systems 2023